 The NEtwork Slice Type (NEST) is a GST filled with values.
-The attributes and their values are assigned to fulfil a given set of requirements derived from a network slice customer use case.
-The NEST is an input to the network slice (instance) preparation performed by the Network Slice Provider (NSP), see also Figure 2.
-One or more NSIs (Network Slice Instance as defined in 3GPP TS 23.501 [1]) can be created out of the same NEST, but also existing NSI(s) may be reused.
+The values are assigned to express a given set of requirements to support a network slice customer use case.
+The NEST is an input to the network slice preparation performed by the Network Slice Provider (NSP).
+All of this is depicted in Figure 2.